California Overtime Law Questions

 If you are paid an hourly wage, you must be paid for your overtime worked, even if your job duties qualify you for exemption.
 But employers are always looking for ways to save money so if the salary you earn is at or above a certain level you could be exempted for overtime.

-This level or this salary changes each year so here is the 2017 minimum salary requirements for California overtime exemption:
+This level or this salary changes each year so here is the 2019 minimum annual salary requirements for California overtime exemption:

-- $3,466.67: This amount applies to workers at a company that employs 25 or fewer people.
-Minimum wage under these circumstances is at least $10.00 per hour.
+- $49,920: This amount applies to workers at a company that employs 25 or fewer people.

-- $3,640.00: This amount is used when an employee works for an employer who has a workforce greater than 25 people.
-Minimum wage under these circumstances is at least $10.50 per hour.
+- $42,760: This amount is used when an employee works for an employer who has a workforce greater than 25 people.

 The exact dollar amount is subject to an annual minimum wage increase.
 In California, the minimum wage is scheduled to go up every January 1st until 2023.
 An employee can calculate the minimum salary in any given year by doubling the minimum wage, multiplying the amount by 40 hours (full-time wages), and then multiplying by 52 weeks (yearly salary), and finally dividing by 12 (monthly salary).